LeanKit/leankit-node-client/README.md

 Review the [tests](https://github.com/LeanKit/leankit-node-client/blob/master/test/client-tests.js) for a full list of client functions and how to use them.

+### Proxy support

+To use the LeanKit client behind a proxy server, pass an options object to the module constructor that includes the proxy server.
+For example:

+	var LeanKitClient = require('leankit-client');
+	var client = LeanKitClient.newClient('account-name', 'your@email.com', 'your-p@ssw0rd', { 'proxy': 'http://localproxy.com' } );

+This options object is the same object used by the [request module](https://github.com/mikeal/request#requestoptions-callback).

 ### Installing Manually

 * Clone or download the `leankit-node-client` Github repository.